 - We sometimes use Marketing Service providers or third party data providers for fundraising purposes such as DM Focus

 Recruitment services with applicant recommendation or tracking systems Targeted recruitment of staff

 - Vetting of potential employees and volunteers in line with Safer Recruitment Practice

 - HMRC Calculation and payment of Tax and National Insurance

 - Payroll bureau Payment of employee wages

 - Pension and employee benefit providers Provision of workplace pension and employee benefits such as childcare vouchers

 - Provision of adequate insurance cover and resolution of policy queries or claims

 In addition to the above, we may exchange information with third parties for the purposes of fraud protection and credit risk reduction.
 We may also transfer our databases containing your personal data if we transfer our business or part of it.

 We have in place appropriate technical and security measures to prevent unauthorised or unlawful access to or accidental loss of or destruction or damage to your information.
-We store your personal details on a secure server.
-We use firewalls on our servers
+We store your personal details on a secure server and we use firewalls on our servers.

 Unfortunately, the transmission of information via the internet is not completely secure.
 Although we will do our best to protect your personal data, we cannot guarantee the security of your data transmitted to our website; any transmission is at your own risk.
 Once we have received your information, we will use strict procedures and security features to try to prevent unauthorised access.